 The highest tier is reserved for applications like financial transaction databases or analytics engines where low latency is paramount.
 For this reason, it makes heavy use of in-memory computing.

 While the Basic tier does not provide an IOPS guarantee, other tiers have IOPS scale with the provisioned storage size in a 3:1 ratio.

 The database cloud service has a number of advantages.

 Built-in high availability: The service provides built-in high availability with no additional setup, configuration or extra cost.
-This means there is no need to set up further VMs and configure replication to guarantee high availability for a PostgreSQL database.
+This means there is no need to set up further virtual machines and configure replication to guarantee high availability for a PostgreSQL database.